|From Design for the Mind by Victor S. Yocco

-In this article, excerpted from Design for the Mind, I talk about two common influence techniques, compliance and conformity.
+In this article I talk about two common influence techniques, compliance and conformity.

 We use websites and mobile devices as platforms for delivering designs that leverage social influence.
 We know word of mouth is one of the best ways to convince others to try our product.
 People trust the recommendations of friends and family.
 We also know that others are more likely to purchase products with positive reviews.
 This article will cover two common influence techniques: compliance and conformity.

 Martin is 19 years old, looking for more information on local beers.
 He navigates to the Dogfish Head Brewery website to look at the beers they are brewing.
 Martin immediately encounters a warning telling him that all visitors need to be 21 years old and asking him to enter his birthdate.
 Although no one is around to force him to be honest, Martin enters his correct birthday because he believes that is what he should do.
 He then receives a message informing him he isn’t old enough to enter the website (Figure 1).
 Martin demonstrated compliance with Dogfish Head’s request that he enter his correct birthday.

 Figure 1 Dogfish Head and other American breweries ask users to comply with their request for verifying users’ ages, prior to granting them access to their website.

 Compliance is when someone agrees to do something they are asked to do, because they realize the people asking them have an expectation that they will engage in the correct behavior.

 Peer pressure to consume drugs or alcohol is a negative example of compliance.
 Someone taking time for daily exercise because their friends ask them to meet at the gym is a positive example of compliance.
 One key piece of compliance is that you actually ask someone to engage in the task; compliance does not rely on passive attempts to influence behavior.